 While other athletes can stop and grab their nutrients in between rest period, endurance athletes are constantly on the go.
 Not only does this increase their energy output, it also means the amount of fuel they carry may have a direct effect on their performance – carry too many fuels and you’ll slow down.
 This means that an endurance nutrition plan before race must be properly strategized beforehand, or the athlete may risk performing poorly.

-Here are 5 ways a solid nutrition strategy will help you the endurance athlete improve in your performance.
+Here are five ways a solid nutrition strategy will help you the endurance athlete improve in your performance.

-A Solid Nutrition Strategies Helps You Hit Your Goals
+A Solid Nutrition Strategy Helps You Hit Your Goals

 You join an endurance event with a goal in mind.
 Some of you will look at competing for a position, while others just want to do their very best to complete their race or beat their previous timing.